Salesforce is a cloud-based CRM platform.

 Follow our step-by-step Salesforce setup guide to connect Salesforce with your destination using Fivetran connectors.

-We select the most appropriate sync strategy based on the size of your data and the records that have been updated since the last sync.
-As needed, we sync your data using all three Salesforce APIs (Bulk, SOAP, and REST).
-We use a variety of strategies to minimize the total API calls, specifically the Bulk API calls, because Salesforce gives you a limited number of Bulk API calls.
+We use both the REST API and the Bulk API to sync your Salesforce data.
+We select the sync strategy depending on the data size and the number of updated records since the last sync.
+We use multiple techniques to minimize the total number of API calls, specifically the Bulk API calls, because Salesforce limits the number of Bulk API calls.

 The number of API calls that we use varies from company to company.
 Fivetran has optimized our Salesforce connector to use the fewest possible API calls necessary.
 In practice, customers find that Fivetran is not a significant API consumer.